projf/display_controller/README.md

     DVI BML 24-bit   TBC    TBC
     VGA               67     32

-For reference an Artix A35T has 20,800 LUT6 and 41,600 FF, so even a full TMDS implementation uses well under 1% of the LUTs.

-_Values are for demos using the simple test card module.
-Synthesized using Vivado 2018.3 with default options._
+For reference an Artix A35T has 20,800 LUT6 and 41,600 FF, so even full TMDS uses well under 1% of the LUTs.
+Values are for demos using the simple test card module.
+Synthesized using Vivado 2018.3 with default options.